In certain situations, characters (and writers

 - If you have a Special Guest you had better make a remark on what they are most famous for.
 What's the point of having Mark Hamill show up if there isn't going to be a Star Wars reference?

-These days, Obligitory Jokes tend to be subverted in the vain of Anti-Humor
+These days, Obligitory Jokes tend to be subverted in the vein of Anti-Humor

 or So Unfunny It's Funny